S4Sleep: Elucidating the design space of deep-learning-based sleep stage classification models: Results

-\header{Performance on SHHS} The extensive SHHS dataset, previously unseen during the model selection procedure, serves as an objective evaluate the robustness of our findings.
-Although existing literature often lacks detailed disclosure regarding dataset divisions, the substantial volume of the SHHS dataset substantially diminishes the impact of this variability on the comparability of results.
-Our findings demonstrate minimal variation in performance, underscoring the robustness and reliability of our model.
-To foster greater transparency and reproducibility in research, we have provided details of our dataset split.
-First of all, it is noticeable from the SHHS results presented in Table~\ref{tab:mainresult} that both \textit{S4Sleep(ts)} and \textit{S4Sleep(spec)} models outperform the current state-of-the-art performance for both considered channel configurations.
-In contrast to the majority of literature approaches, we provide statistical and systematic uncertainty estimates.
-Both are on the order of 0.001 and therefore comparably small, which underlines the robustness of our results.
+\header{Performance on SHHS1} The extensive SHHS1 dataset, previously unseen during the model selection procedure, serves as an objective evaluation of the robustness of the achieved findings.
+Although existing literature often lacks detailed disclosure regarding dataset divisions, the substantial volume of the SHHS1 dataset significantly diminishes the impact of this variability on the comparability of results.
+The results demonstrate minimal variation in performance, underscoring the robustness and reliability of the models.
+To foster greater transparency and reproducibility in research, the authors have provided details on their dataset split.
+First of all, it is noticeable from results presented in Table~\ref{tab:mainresult_massshhs} for SHHS1 that both \textit{S4Sleep(ts)} and \textit{S4Sleep(spec)} models outperform the current state-of-the-art performance for both considered channel configurations.
+In contrast to the majority of literature approaches, this study provides statistical and systematic uncertainty estimates.
+Both are on the order of 0.001 and therefore comparably small, which underscores the robustness of the results.
 Unfortunately, no error estimates for the literature results are available.
-However, under the assumption that the literature results are subject to comparable statistical error estimates as the proposed approaches, \textit{S4Sleep(ts)} would not overlap with the best \textit{L-SeqSleepNet}-performance, which would represent a significant improvement in performance in the single-channel case.
-In the multi-channel case the performance difference between the best-performing \textit{S4Sleep(spec)} with a macro-$F_1$ score of 0.832 in comparison to the score of \textit{XSleepNet2} with a macro $F_1$ score 0.823 and, again under the assumption of comparable statistical uncertainties of the literature results, clearly significant.
-At this point one has to bear in mind that there is presently no generally agreed train-test split available on SHHS, a shortcoming that we aim to address by providing train-test splits as part of the code repository \cite{repo} accompanying this submission.
-On one hand, this means that scores are, strictly speaking, not directly comparable.
-On the other hand, SHHS is already a large-scale dataset, where score fluctuations due to the size of the test set are not expected to play a major role.
-This is argument is supported by the comparably small statistical uncertainties demonstrated in our analysis.
-As a final remark, it is worth stressing that the exceptionally strong performance of both \textit{S4Sleep} variants without further hyperparameter adjustments is a very good sign for the generalization capabilities of the proposed architecture, which will therefore be interesting to explore on other datasets and even in entirely different data modalities.
+However, under the assumption that the literature results are subject to comparable statistical error estimates as the proposed approaches, \textit{S4Sleep(ts)} would not overlap with the best \textit{L-SeqSleepNet}-performance, which represents a significant improvement in performance in the single-channel case.
+In the multi-channel case, the performance of \textit{S4Sleep(spec)}, with a macro-$F_1$ score of 0.835, is significantly better compared to \textit{XSleepNet2}, which achieved a macro-$F_1$ score of 0.823.
+This difference is deemed significant, assuming comparable statistical uncertainties in the literature results.
+At this point one has to bear in mind that there is presently no generally agreed train-test split available for SHHS1, a shortcoming that this study aims to address by providing train-test splits as part of the code repository \cite{repo} accompanying this submission.
+On the one hand, this means that scores are, strictly speaking, not directly comparable.
+On the other hand, SHHS1 is already a large-scale dataset, where score fluctuations due to the size of the test set are not expected to play a major role.
+This argument is supported by the comparably small statistical uncertainties demonstrated in the analysis.
+As a final remark, it is worth stressing that the exceptionally strong performance of both \textit{S4Sleep} variants without further hyperparameter adjustments is a very good sign for the generalization capabilities of the proposed architecture.